Pushing the Frontier on Approximate EFX Allocations: The Property-Preserving Partial Allocation (3PA) Algorithm

 \textit{If Step~\ref{step4} is executed:} Again, we have that $v_i(X_i') > v_i(X_i)$, hence \Cref{prop:a,prop:b} are satisfied for agent $i$ by the induction hypothesis.
 Now consider any agent $j \in N \setminus\{i\}$; we have two cases: \begin{itemize}[leftmargin=*] \item[-] $|X_j|=1$.
 Similarly to before, we know that $v_j(X_j) \geq v_j(g)$, i.e., agent $j$ does not prefer the good added to agent $i$'s bundle $X'_i$ from the pool, as otherwise Step~\ref{step1} of the algorithm would have been executed, and agent $j$ would have swapped $X_j$ for $g$.
-We also have that $v_j(X_j) \geq v_j(X_i'\setminus\{g\})$, i.e., agent $j$ does not prefer the good that was part of agent $i$'s bundle $X_i$ previously, before $g'$ was removed and $g$ was added.
+We also have that $v_j(X_j) \geq v_j(X_i'\setminus\{g\}) {\, = v_j(X_i\setminus\{g'\})}$, i.e., agent $j$ does not prefer the good that {is contained in both $X_i$ and $X'_i$}.
 This holds because of the induction hypothesis, as \cref{prop:a} ensures that agent $j$ was EFX towards agent $i$.
 This establishes that \cref{prop:a} holds for agent $j$ in $\X'$ as well. \item[-] $|X_j|=2$.
 The argument here is similar to the case above.
 We know that $v_j(g) \leq \frac{3}{2}v_j(X_j)$, as otherwise Step~\ref{step2} of the algorithm could have been executed, and agent $j$ would have swapped her bundle $X_j$ with the good $g$ from the pool.
 Additionally, by \cref{prop:b} which holds for $\X$ by the induction hypothesis, we know that $v_j(X'_i \setminus\{g\}) = v_j(X_i \setminus \{g'\}) \leq \frac{3}{2} v_j(X_j)$.
 This establishes that in $\X'$, agent $j$ does not value any of the goods in $X'_i$ by more than $3/2$ of her value for $X_j$, and \cref{prop:b} is satisfied. \end{itemize}